N-M-Luna/recipe-box/README.md

 - The following fields should be **unique**: name (in ingredients), title (in recipes), and  email (in user).

-- The Author field (in the Recipe model) will have an **index**, for use in the /recipes/:userId route.
-The Ingredients field will also have an index, for use in the /recipes/search route.
+- The Author field (in the Recipe model) has an **index**, for use in the /recipes/:userId route.
+(The Ingredients field will also have an index, for use in the /recipes/search route.)

-- The Title, Instructions, and Cuisine fields (in the Recipe model) will be included in the **text search** for the /recipes/search route.
+- The Title, Instructions, and Cuisine fields (in the Recipe model) are included in the **text search** for the /recipes/search route.

 Use these jest flags to see test coverage:` --coverage --coverageDirectory='coverage' `